-With experience spanning 8 years, Kiran has developed a specialism defending serious Criminal Offences including allegations of Conspiracy, Robberies, Firearms Offences, Drugs Offences, Sexual Offences and particularly defending Extradition requests.
+With experience spanning more than 10 years, Kiran has developed a specialism defending serious Criminal Offences including allegations of Conspiracy, Robberies, Firearms Offences, Drugs Offences, Sexual Offences and particularly defending Extradition requests.

 Kiran is an Accredited Police Station Adviser and takes pride in being at the forefront of providing Criminal Defence services.
 She is able to identify inconsistencies in police investigations and has the ability to advance a defence even in the most challenging evidential circumstances, leading to acquittals.

 At Stuart Miller Solicitors, Kiran has demonstrated an exemplary attitude towards learning and developing.
 She started her career as a voluntary work placement candidate in 2008.
 She has worked her way through to a position as a Caseworker, became accredited as a Police Station Adviser, then won a Training Contract, qualified as a Solicitor, completed the Criminal Litigation Accreditation Scheme to qualify as a Duty Solicitor and then progressed to Supervisor status in 2016.
 Kiran's hard work, determination and focus are second to none and qualities for which she is respected and desired by her clients.

 Kiran has the honour of working with leading barristers and QCs as well as regularly instructing renowned experts in all specialist fields.
 Kiran uses a robust approach when analysing evidence and advising her clients.
 Kiran is able to use her initiative and problem solving skills effectively when preparing cases for trial and when she is representing clients at Court.
 Kiran regularly represents clients at the Magistrates Court.

 N v Bulgaria